Pew finds 69% of Twitter’s most prolific users are Democrats

 Within the categories of Democrats and Republicans, another important difference emerged: Democrats on Twitter tend to lean a bit further to the left than non-Twitter Democrats.
 According to Pew, 60% of Democrats on Twitter described themselves as “liberal” compared to just 43% of Democrats who do not use Twitter.

 In contrast, Republican Twitter users seem to be more in line with general conservative sentiment.
-The study said 60% of Republican Twitter users and 62% of polled Republicans who don’t use Twitter considered themselves to be “very or somewhat conservative.”
+The study said 60% of Republican Twitter users and 62% of Republicans who don’t use Twitter considered themselves to be “very or somewhat conservative.”